blockprotocol/blockprotocol/apps/site/README.md

     yarn dev:db
     ```

-1.  **On first run**, or if you want to reset app data, seed the database in a separate terminal using:
+1.  **On first run**, or if you want to reset app data, seed the database and the static object storage in a separate terminal using:

     ```sh
     yarn dev:seed-db
     ```

+    This command initializes a couple of demo users and blocks.
+Selected blocks are mirrored from [blockprotocol.org/hub](https://blockprotocol.org/hub).

 1. Run the Next.js app in a separate terminal using: